pratyush1987/aparokshanubhuti/request.md

 ## What is aagama?

-Aagama is a humble effort to only systematically document what has been revealed in the many texts and explained by the many realised teachers.
+Aagama is a humble effort to systematically collate what has been revealed in our many texts and explained by many realised teachers.
+It is intended as an aid for spiritual seekers by providing several texts in a normalised and searchable format.

 Everything in Aagama is fully open sourced and always free for access both from the aagama website https://aagama.org and from [this](https://github.com/pratyush1987/aparokshanubhuti.git) Git repository.

-The word aagama (आगम) literally means something handed down by tradition, and is often used to refer to the collective of sacred texts.
+The word aagama (आगम) literally means something handed down by tradition, and is often used to refer to the collective of our sacred texts.

 ## I found an error, how can I report it?